What is Adrenal Insufficiency?

 In addition to a complete medical history and medical examination, diagnostic procedures for Addison's disease may include:

-- Blood tests to measure corticosteroid hormone levels
+- Various blood and urine tests to measure adrenal hormone levels

 Since Addison's disease can be life threatening, treatment often begins with administration of corticosteroids.
 Corticosteroids, such as prednisone, may be taken orally or intravenously, depending on the patient's condition.
 Usually the patient has to continue taking the corticosteroid the rest of his or her life.
-Treatment may also include taking fludrocortisone, a drug that helps restore the body's normal levels of sodium and potassium.
+Treatment may also include taking fludrocortisone, a drug that helps maintain normal levels of sodium and potassium in the body.

 Click here to view the